elegant-scipy/elegant-scipy/sphinx/content/ch4.md

-In theory, you would need a combination of infinitely many sinusoids (frequencies) to represent any abrupt transition; the coefficients would typically have the same sidelobe structure as seen here for the pulse.
+In theory, you would need a combination of infinitely many sinusoids (frequencies) to represent any abrupt transition; the coefficients would
+% TODO: explicit figure ref
+typically have the same sidelobe structure as seen here for the pulse.

-Importantly, the discrete Fourier transform assumes that the input signal is periodic.
+Importantly, the {abbr}`DFT` assumes that the input signal is periodic.
 If the signal is not, the assumption is simply that, right at the end of the signal, it jumps back to its beginning value.
 Consider the function, $x(t)$, shown here: